petros-d/docs/cloud/secrets-backend.md

 - Azure Key Vault

 :::info
-You can continue storing Airflow connections and variables in environment variables and your metadata DB even after you enable a secrets database.
+If you enable a secrets backend on Astronomer, you can continue to define Airflow connections and variables either as environment variables or in the Airflow UI as needed.
+If set via the Airflow UI, connections and secrets are stored as encrypted values in Airflow's metadata database.

-When Airflow checks for the value of a connection or environment variable, it first checks your secrets backend (if configured), then your environment variables, and lastly your metadata DB.
+When Airflow checks for the value of an Airflow Connection or Variable, it does so in the following order of precedence:

+1. Secrets Backend
+2. Environment Variable
+3. Set via the Airflow UI, stored in Airflow Metadata Database
 :::

-## Use Hashicorp Vault as a Secrets Backend
+## Hashicorp Vault

-This topic provides steps for how to use Vault as a secrets backend for both local development and on Astronomer Cloud.
+This topic provides steps for how to use [Vault](https://www.vaultproject.io/) as a secrets backend for both local development and on Astronomer Cloud.
 To do this, you'll:

 1. Write a test Airflow connection as a secret to your Vault.
-2. Configure Airflow to use the Vault on your Astronomer project.
+2. Configure Airflow to pull the Airflow connection from your Vault instance.
 3. Test the connection in a local environment.
 4. Deploy your changes to Astronomer Cloud.